Ben93kie/ImgColorization/README.md

 # Image Colorization Starter Code
-The objective is to produce color images given grayscale input image.
+The objective is to produce color images given grayscale input images.
 This repo provides a simple-to-use starter code to that.
 Download the data set at

 https://cloud.cs.uni-tuebingen.de/index.php/s/Ke9j4aNfqM2NE3X